chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 $ git push origin master
 ```

-In this case, you are pushing your `master` branch (i.e. the main branch you have been working on) to **origin**, your Github repository.
+In this case, you are pushing your `master` branch (i.e., the main branch you have been working on) to **origin**, your Github repository.
 We will discuss branching in more depth later.

 ### Status check, part 1.
 Take a look at things now that the file has been pushed, again using `git status`...
 We should notice a line in the output identifies that your `master` branch is up-to-date/or in sync with **your Github repo** (`origin`).